 If there’s no improvement after 12 months of consistent use, or if your Ludwig Stage progresses, a hair transplant evaluation may help.
 Women with stable donor zones respond well to FUE or DHI techniques when medical management has slowed progression.

-Dr. Güncel Öztürk from HairNeva Clinic advises,
+Dr. Güncel Öztürk advises,

 “Surgery doesn’t replace medical therapy, it completes it.
 Patients who continue minoxidil after transplant see stronger graft survival and density.”